To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 5. Budget for their future

 Education can be expensive, so start preparing for it from the moment they’re born.
-A 529 plan is an easy way to invest in your child’s education, while also saving you money on your taxes.
-Unfortunately, it doesn’t cover everything, which is why you should speak with a financial advisor about starting a plan to best prepare and provide for their financial futures.
+You should speak with an insurance professional about how to best prepare and provide for their financial futures.

 Parenting is a full-time job but having a few simple strategies can make it feel a lot less overwhelming.
-For even more financial parenting advice, speak with a John Hancock Advisor about a life insurance plan to preserve your family’s assets, grow your savings, and ensure a legacy for future generations.
+Speak with an insurance professional about a life insurance policy to preserve your family’s assets, grow your savings, and help ensure a legacy for future generations.

 Life insurance that rewards you for living a healthy life.